 - 1. Footwear is required while on school property for reasons of health and safety. - 2.
 Shirts must be worn at all times.
 Tank tops, see-through materials worn without undershirts, and halter tops shall not be worn to school. - 3.
 Shirts must be long enough to cover the stomach and back area completely at all times.
 (When hands are fully extended above the head, etc.) - 4.
 Spaghetti-strap or strapless shirts or dresses are not permitted.
 Sleeveless shirts or dresses for females must be 4 fingers wide at the shoulder. - 5.
 Male students cannot wear sleeveless shirts. - 6.
 Female clothing shall not expose any cleavage. - 7.
 A student's attire must cover all undergarments. - 8.
 Appropriate shorts and skirts are allowed if they are no more than 5 inches above the kneecap when the student is standing.
 This rule applies even if biking shorts, tights or leggings are worn under the shorts or skirts. - 9.
-No biking shorts, spandex material, or tight fitting shorts/clothing may be worn.

-- 10. Jeans with holes, the holes can't be any higher than 5 inches above the kneecap when the student is standing. - 11.
+No biking shorts, spandex material, or tight fitting shorts/clothing may be worn. - 10.
+Jeans with holes, the holes can't be any higher than 5 inches above the kneecap when the student is standing. - 11.
 Drop pants or shorts (those worn below the waistline or those that display what is or appears to be an undergarment) will not be permitted for any students. - 12.
-Hats, caps, and scarves are not allowed to be worn in the building.
-Pajamas, bedroom slippers, bandanas, kerchiefs, head stockings, hair rollers, and combs shall not be worn at school. - 13.
+Hats, caps, and head scarves are not allowed to be worn in the building.
+Pajamas, bedroom slippers, bandanas, kerchiefs, head stockings, hair rollers, ski masks,

+- hunting/full face masks, and combs shall not be worn at school.
+This attire may be allowed for special occasions with principal approval. - 13.
 Clothing that promotes or endorses vulgar, alcoholic, tobacco, sexual, or offensive themes are prohibited. - 14.
 Tattoos or body art that promotes or endorses vulgar, alcohol, tobacco, sexual, gang or offensive themes must be covered at all times. - 15.
 Any clothing that is or could be interpreted as gang related is prohibited at school. - 16.
 Wallet chains, "dog" collars, or other inappropriate chains or jewelry will not be allowed. - 17.
 No visible body piercing except earrings will be allowed for students in grades PK-8. - 18.
-Any other items worn or carried that are deemed inappropriate by the Principal are prohibited. - 19.
-Inappropriate items confiscated (inappropriate items of clothing, etc.) may be picked up in the office by the parent or legal guardian.
+No headphones or earbuds shall be worn on campus only when teachers allow in class. - 19.
+Any other items worn or carried that are deemed inappropriate by the Principal are prohibited. - 20.
+Inappropriate items confiscated (inappropriate items of clothing, etc.) may be picked up in the office by the parent or legal guardian. - 21.
+Footwear such as "heelys", skates or inline skates are prohibited. - 22.
+Blankets, "snuggies" are other similar blanket-like items are not acceptable to have and use on campus.